eppuoskari/amsterdam-listings/README.md

    - Automated workflow from raw web scraping to structured dataset ready for analysis.

 2. **Predictive Power**:
-   - Machine learning models that predict price bands or review polarity with reasonable accuracy.
+   - Machine learning models that predict price bands or review polarity with questionable accuracy.

 3. **Customer Insights**:
    - Identification of the *top positive* and *top negative* drivers of guest experiences.